-In this paper we have estimated the effects of a euro area-wide monetary policy change on output growth in eleven industries of seven euro area countries over the period 1978-98.
+In this paper we have estimated the effects of a euro area-wide monetary policy change on output growth in eleven industries of seven euro area countries over the period 1978-1998.
 We have shown that on average the negative output effects of an interest rate tightening are significantly greater in recessions than in booms.
 There is, however, considerable cross-industry heterogeneity in both the average policy effects over the business cycle and the differential impact in recessions versus booms.

 This paper explores which industry characteristics can account for this heterogeneity.
-We find evidence that differences in the average policy sensitivity over the business cycle can mainly be explained by the durability of the goods produced in the sector.
+We find evidence that differences in the average policy sensitivity over the business cycle can mainly be explained by the durability of the goods produced in the sector, and some indication that the capital intensity of production and the degree of openness have an influence on this average policy sensitivity.
 This can be regarded as evidence for the conventional interest rate/cost of capital channel of monetary policy transmission.
 These effects are also economically important.
 The impact of monetary policy on industries producing durable goods is almost three times as high than the impact on non-durable goods.
-However, these interest rate channel characteristics cannot explain why some industries are more affected in recessions relative to booms than others.
+However, these interest rate channel characteristics can not explain why some industries are more affected in recessions relative to booms than others.

 Cross-industry differences in the degree of asymmetry of policy effects over the business cycle seem to be mainly related to differences in financial structure and firm size.
 In particular, we find that a higher proportion of short-term debt over total debt, a lower coverage ratio, higher financial leverage and smaller firms are associated with a greater sensitivity to policy changes in recessions.
-These effects are also economically significant.
+Also these effects are economically significant.
 This finding suggests that financial accelerator mechanisms can partly explain why some industries are more affected in recessions than others.